 Voting is disproportionate among young people

 In the same study, socioeconomic differences are also cited as a major factor when it comes to voting, with studies showing that those young German voters who can be classified as middle or upper class, had a higher turnout in the 2017 federal election; voter turnout was 23 percentage points higher among the upper class than among the lower class.
-Additionally, people with migrant backgrounds tend to participate less politically than the rest of the population.
+Additionally, people with migrant backgrounds tend to participate less in political affairs than the rest of the population.

 However, there are certain areas in which young people are more engaged than their older counterparts, for example climate change.
 Climate strike movements like #FridaysForFuture saw the participation from vast numbers of young people.